vinceq-usgs/getintensity/README.rst

-      The current conda 'impactutils' package (as of 2019/09/19) does not support output files with 'nresponses' and 'intensity_stddev'; these columns will be missing from the output files.
+      The current conda 'impactutils' package (as of 2019/09/19) does not support output files with 'nresponses' and 'intensity_stddev'; these columns will be missing from the output files unless the latest impactutils is installed.

       To support this functionality: